ComputeGeneral/ComputeGeneral.github.io/docs/arch/deepLearning/Deep_Learning_For_Compute_Architects.md

 how to distinct an optimization is safe or unsafe:
 APPROXIMATION EXceeding metric said to be approximate as the hardware improvement come at the expense of model accuracy; conversely, as long as the optimization's impact is below the threshold, it is still considered *unsafe*, but not *approximate*

-this metrics called : **Iso-Training Noise (ITN)**, it is a computable score that quantifies how well an approximated model performs relative to the algorithmically correct one.
+a distinction is made as to whether or not the optimization has a *notable* impact on the output. define a metric to quantify as "notable", this metrics called : **Iso-Training Noise (ITN)**, it is a computable score that quantifies how well an approximated model performs relative to the algorithmically correct one.

 ## 4.2 Minerva: a three-pronged approach